 A substantial number of the 2.1 million employees that comprise the federal workforce transitioned to a work-from-home environment during the early months of the pandemic.
 Now organizations must assess the benefits of reopening, especially if their workforce can achieve mission objectives remotely.
 A new poll by Government Business Council (GBC) suggests that most federal organizations have transitioned with moderate success to a work-from-home environment.

-Traditionally, branches of office and individual users working outside the main office have taken poor network and application performance for granted.
+Traditionally branch offices and individual users working remotely, have taken poor network and application performance for granted.
 They recognize that the enterprise network was designed with the assumption that everyone would be working within the network perimeter.
 But that’s no longer the case.
 Increasingly, agencies are turning to Software-Defined Wide Area Network (SD-WANs) to provide better services to the extended enterprise – without compromising on either performance or security.
 Learn how SD-WAN can help your agency.